Dr. Chacko Featured on the Cover of

 If you are sensitive to aspirin, you need to carefully read medication labels and be cautious about taking any painkiller.
 Talk to your doctor or pharmacist before taking any medications that you are uncertain of.

 Contact your Atlanta Allergist, Dr. Tom Chacko Today

-For more information on aspirin allergies, or if you believe that you are experiencing symptoms that could be associated with an aspirin allergy, contact Atlanta’s top allergist, asthma and sinus doctor, Dr. Thomas Chacko at 678-668-4688 or request an appointment at one of our five locations — Alpharetta, Atlanta, Canton, Cumming, Duluth and Johns Creek.
+For more information on aspirin allergies, or if you believe that you are experiencing symptoms that could be associated with an aspirin allergy, contact Atlanta’s top allergist, asthma and sinus doctor, Dr. Thomas Chacko at 678-668-4688 or request an appointment at one of our six locations — Alpharetta, Atlanta, Canton, Cumming, Duluth and Johns Creek.